-Rapidly rising or fluctuating complexity is a precursor of a crisis or a trauma.
+Rapidly rising or fluctuating complexity is a precursor of a crisis.
 This is why every modern business should monitor its complexity.

 Complexity technology establishes a radically innovative means of anticipating crises.
 Systems under severe stress or on a path to collapse undergo either rapid complexity fluctuations or exhibit a consistent growth of complexity.
 If complexity is not measured, these precious crisis precursors will go unnoticed.
 Conventional methods are unable to identify such precursors.

 How does complexity-based crisis anticipation work?
 You simply measure and track business complexity (yours or of your clients), and look out for any sudden changes or even slow but consistent drifts.
 This technique provides the basis for a rational and holistic crisis-anticipation system for decision-makers, investors, managers, and policy-makers.
 Essentially, the system buys you time, the most precious resource you have.

 Our complexity-based crisis anticipation functions in real-time and may be applied to:

 - Banks (in this case we indicate clients who may be defaulting)

 - Asset portfolios